scalafreaks/odin/docs/README.md

 ```

 - Create resource file `META-INF/services/org.slf4j.spi.SLF4JServiceProvider` with the FQDN for class `ExternalLogger`
-  (alternatively, if you're running on SLF4J API 2.0.9 or higher, You can specify the provider class explicitly via the
+  (alternatively, if running with SLF4J API 2.0.9 or higher, you can specify the provider class explicitly via the
   `slf4j.provider` system property)

 Latter is required for SL4J API to load it in runtime and use as a provider for `LoggerFactory`.